melowntech/workshop/reference/server/docker.rst

 docker build -t vts-vtsd:latest -f docker/vtsd/Dockerfile .
 ```

-If you were trying to follow one of our tutorials at
+If you were trying to follow one of our :ref:`backend tutorials <backend-tutorials>`,
-:ref:`tutorials`, you may have the ``storage`` directory already in your host
+you may have the ``storage`` directory already in your host
 computer.
 You can therefore start the container with existing directory mounted
 as volume: